Anycubic Photon Mono M5s vs Creality Hi Combo

 Anycubic Photon Mono M5s

-+Anti-warping release reduces failed prints
++Anti-warping release mechanism measurably reduces failed prints on larger models

 Creality Hi Combo

-−PTFE tube alignment is critical and fiddly
+−PTFE tube alignment is fiddly and matters a lot

-−3.8/5 customer rating suggests some QC issues
+−3.8/5 customer rating hints at QC variance

 Who Should Buy Which?